cfisch3r/cfisch3r.github.io/_posts/2023-08-22-ddd-value-objects-implementation-patterns-for-kotlin.md

 ## An Example

-In order to illustrate the different approaches I explored, I picked a simple example.
+In order to illustrate the different approaches I evaluated, I picked a simple example.
 A few weeks ago, I bought a kayak to cruise on the Schlei, which inspired me to use a kayak rental service as an example business domain.
 One of its value objects is the rental period consisting of a start and end date.
 A valid rental period can be represented as follows:

 ```json
 {